97th Grey Cup: East Final

 The Montreal Alouettes had a dominant 15–3 season while the BC Lions was only 8–10, but the East final was widely seen as a toss-up due to the strong form of BC quarterback, Casey Printers after joining the Lions in September and because of the Alouettes previous struggles against their rival from Vancouver.
 However, the Alouettes set a franchise playoff record by scoring 56 points and dominated the BC Lions throughout the game.

 The game turned only seven minutes in the first quarter, after each team exchanged field goals, BC running back, Martell Mallett fumbled the ball on the Lions' 22 that was eventually recovered by Montreal's Shea Emry.
 On the next play, Montreal quarterback, Anthony Calvillo found wide receiver, Jamel Richardson all alone in the end zone and threw his first touchdown pass of the game to give the Alouettes a 10–3 lead.
-On their next offensive possession, the BC Lions would turn the ball over again, when Casey Printers threw an interception to Montreal's Billy Parker, who would return the ball for 45 yards, which eventually set up a four-yard touchdown pass by Calvillo to Kerry Watkins for a 17–3, Alouettes lead to end the first quarter.
+On their next offensive possession, the BC Lions turned the ball over again, when Casey Printers threw an interception to Montreal's Billy Parker.
+Parker returned the ball for 45 yards, which eventually set up a four-yard touchdown pass by Calvillo to Kerry Watkins.
+The Alouettes ended the first quarter with a 17-3 lead.

-Early in the second quarter, BC defensive end, Lavar Glover missed his opportunity to tackle Kerry Watkins, which led to a 91-yard return that would set up a seven-yard TD toss by Calvillo to Richardson for a 24–3, Alouettes lead.
-The Lions would score their first touchdown of the game when Casey Printers threw a 14-yard touchdown pass to wide receiver, Paris Jackson that was started when Montreal's Larry Taylor uncharacteristically dropped a punt return, which was recovered by Lions' safety Tad Crawford deep into the Alouettes side of the field.
+Early in the second quarter, BC defensive end Lavar Glover missed his opportunity to tackle Kerry Watkins, which led to a 91-yard return that set up a seven-yard TD toss by Calvillo to Richardson for a 24–3, Alouettes lead.
+The Lions scored their first touchdown of the game when Casey Printers threw a 14-yard touchdown pass to wide receiver, Paris Jackson that was started when Montreal's Larry Taylor uncharacteristically dropped a punt return, which was recovered by Lions' safety Tad Crawford deep into the Alouettes side of the field.
 However, the Alouettes offence came right back when Anthony Calvillo threw his fourth touchdown of the game to wide receiver, Brian Bratton to give the Alouettes a comfortable 31–10 lead.
 Before the end of the second half, BC kicker Paul McCallum punted the ball into the endzone to give BC an extra point, although the Lions' were trailing by 20 points into halftime.